A/B testing and Multivariate testing are the two experimental tools which are similar yet different in many aspects.

 A billion of companies around the world with different working areas and different conversion goals.

-For instance: An e-commerce company like Walmart or Amazon’s main conversion goal will be if their visitors will get through the checkout process and buy a product.
+An e-commerce company like Walmart or Amazon’s main conversion goal will be if their visitors will get through the checkout process and buy a product.
 In contrast, a blog writer’s primary focus will be on keeping their visitors hooked to the website until the end of the page.

 What if a user visited an e-commerce site and found it unattractive or difficult to use and exits the page without buying a thing.
 A huge loss!
 Here comes the role of such tester tools in work.

 The two works somewhat alike, both the testers are used to experiment with the variants of a page which is then used to determine which of the variation was able to deliver better conversions.

 Their main goal might be to get the conversions, but they vary in many facets.

 Before beginning with the differences between the two, let us first discuss in details what these two tools are and how they work.

 What does A/B Testing mean?

 You must have heard the other word for A/B Testing—Split Testing.
 It is a web optimization tool, which is used to compare two versions of a page to get better conversion rates.
 Various statistical analysis is performed to know which version of the page performs better.
 So that the necessary changes can be made on the webpage.

 - Analyze the user’s behavior.